LAST UPDATED – 10/19/22 – 14-Day Ireland Travel Itinerary

 How to Get There

 One of the most important components to planning your trip to Ireland will be deciding on how you plan to get there.
 For most people traveling to Ireland or Northern Ireland from outside of the island, the most logical way to get there is by airplane.
 However, there are also numerous ferry boats that will get you from the United Kingdom to Ireland if you would prefer to travel by boat.
 These ferry rides can take anywhere from 1.5 hours (for the Holyhead to Dublin route) to 3 hours (for the Pembroke to Rosslare route).
-In order to assist you in determining which method of getting to Ireland is best for you, I have included a map that outlines your options below.
+In order to assist you in determining which method of getting to Ireland is best for you, I have included a map that outlines your options in my Ireland travel itinerary guide below.

 Keep in mind, the itinerary that I outline in this article makes a big loop around the island of Ireland\Northern Ireland.
 Where you start and finish that loop is entirely up to you.
-My example itinerary both stops and starts in the city of Dublin, but you can easily modify the itinerary to start and\or stop in Belfast or Rosslare as well.
+My example itinerary both stops and starts in the city of Dublin, but you can easily modify this Ireland travel itinerary to start and\or stop in Belfast or Rosslare as well.
 It all depends on how and where you plan on arriving in Ireland or Northern Ireland for your trip.

 In addition to coordinating your transportation to Ireland, you are also going to want to make sure you have all of the necessary passport, VISA, and immunization requirements for visiting Ireland and Northern Ireland met before you disembark on your trip.
 While both Ireland and Northern Ireland require a valid passport for the duration of your stay, the Republic of Ireland, which is part of the European Union (EU), also requires an ETIAS Authorization for most travelers from outside the EU as well.
 Neither country has immunization requirements to enter the country.
-In order to assist you with your planning, I have included a table that outlines the requirements for you to review below.
+In order to assist you with your planning, I have included a table that outlines the requirements for you to review in my Ireland travel itinerary guide below.

 |VISA Requirement||Passport Expiration|